RH-devs/sane-again/README.md

 published date
 - footer with quick links info , logo and copyright.
 * Login
-While logged in, make sure you can see all blogs and that any blogs that was created by you, now has the edit and delete button on them. while logged in , make sure you can see blogs written by you on your profile page.
+- While logged in, make sure you can see all blogs posts with creator's name, date posted with time and you can comment and like..
-While logged in as an admin, make sure you can view all blogs and blog categories and that all categories blogs now have the edit and delete button. so the admin may delete inappropriate blogs created by users but may not edit blogs created by other users. admin can delete and approve comments created by him /her admin can also create and edit blog posts
+- While logged in as an admin,you can create and edit blog posts.
+- admin can delete and approve comments created by users

 ## Lighthouse testing

-- Accessibility
+__Accessibility__
-scored 84%
+* scored 84%

-- SEO
+__SEO__
-scored 80%
+* scored 80%

-- Best practices
+__Best practices__
-scored 92%
+* scored 92%

 - Performances
 scored 95%